whatvn/denny/README.md

 `denny` is not a http/grpc server from scratch, by now it's based on [gin framework](https://github.com/gin-gonic/gin) and google grpc server, with help of Golang reflection to support both protocol while requires user just minimum about of work.
 Eq: you just need to write your service in grpc, `denny` will also support HTTP for your implementation.

-`denny` is different from grpc gateway, grpc gateway use code generation to generate http proxy call, a request to http enpoint of grpc gateway will also trigger another grpc call to your service. it's http proxy to grpc, with `denny`, a call to http will only invoke the code you wrote, does not trigger grpc call.
+`denny` is different from [grpc gateway](https://github.com/grpc-ecosystem/grpc-gateway), grpc gateway uses code generation to generate http proxy call, a request to http enpoint of grpc gateway will also trigger another grpc call to your service. it's http proxy to grpc, with `denny`, a call to http will only invoke the code you wrote, does not trigger grpc call.
 It applies also for grpc call.
+Because of that, using grpc your service has to start with 2 services port, 1 for http and 1 for grpc, `denny` need only one for both protocol.

 It also borrow many component from well known libraries (go-config, beego, logrus...).